masashitsubaki/CPI_prediction/README.md

 bash run_training.sh
 ```

-The training results and model are saved in the output directory.
+The training result and trained model are saved in the output directory.

 (iii) You can change the hyperparameters in preprocess_data.sh and run_training.sh,
 and try to learn various models!